How Do You Win A Philosophical Debate?

 — Amol Joshi (@AmolPlanRupee) January 3, 2017

-Wisdom is the digestion of information and a precise, as well as timely, application of knowledge.
-To put it plainly: a combination of factual knowledge and experience.
+Wisdom is the digestion of information, and a precise, as well as timely, application of knowledge.
+To put it plainly, wisdom is a combination of factual knowledge and experience.

 But being wise isn’t enough to win an argument.
 Without the proper method and approach to a debate, anyone can be overturned and dismissed.
 There are established techniques practiced by the best that are almost guaranteed to push the argument into a victorious avalanche onto your opposition’s head.